Code-Institute-Submissions/niallos11-whac-em-all-game_JuneResub/README.md

 ### Features Left to Implement

-- LEvels Easy,Medium,Hard which would increase the speed of target.
+- Levels Easy,Medium,Hard which would increase the speed of target.
 - Planned to have different targets pop up from holes.
 - Animate hammer when clicked on.
 - Background Music